saharanaarush/H2S-Candidate-Ranker/README.md

 * Memory: streams line-by-line, keeps only a small shortlist (≤ 16 GB ✓)
 * Compute: CPU-only, standard library only (no GPU ✓)
 * Network: none during ranking (✓)

-## Before you submit

-1. Fill the `TODO` fields in `submission_metadata.yaml` (team name, GitHub URL, sandbox URL, contact details, compute environment).
-2. Push this directory to a GitHub repo and deploy `app.py` as your sandbox.
-3. Re-run the reproduce command on the official `candidates.jsonl` and validate.